JAYKALIA007/music-player/README.md

 REQUIREMENTS:

 1. Implement a music player interface which has

    a.
 A list of liked songs

    b.
 Each song has some info - like song name, artist name, url

    c. a go back icon at the very top

    d. a footer music controls section, which has

-   i. a slider to show the duration ii. a control panel for changing the song or play/pause.
+      1. a slider to show the duration

+      2. a control panel for changing the song or play/pause.

-   These are the basic reuqiremtns that I would start with.
+   These are the basic reuqirements that I would start with.

 ARCHITECTURE: